-The Daily Centrist will provide an editorial-based outlet for critical analysis, commentary, and discussion from a political centrist perspective.
+The Daily Centrist provides an editorial-based outlet for critical analysis, commentary, and discussion from a political centrist perspective.
 We will explore all of the challenges that encompass our political landscape.
 Our endeavor is concentrated on civil discourse without discounting accountability.
 Less focus on partisan devotion and more on sensible solutions.
 We exist in an atmosphere so contentious that diversity of ideas is now blasphemy.
 Encouraging civility in our discourse should not be an eye-rolling concept.
 The Daily Centrist aims not to be political or policy advocates but sensibility advocates.

 What is a centrist or centrism?
 The principle of avoiding either end of the political spectrum and ideological absolutes.
 A key aspect is to dispose of an all-or-nothing mentality and be pragmatic.
 Start by expressing a willingness to accept undesirable aspects of legislative proposals in exchange for the support of others.
 America is a centrist country supporting different ideals from different shades of the political spectrum.
 Aiming to garner genuine compromise should be encouraged.
 All proposals require evaluation and scrutiny to reach a successful outcome.
 Reasoned in reality and applicability is the route to positive change.

 All Democrats are Marxists.
 All Republicans are insurrectionists.
 Sound familiar?
 It is the type of rhetoric that is growing in prevalence.
 The outlandish views expressed by a minority begin to encompass the perception of an entire party.
 Not all registered Democrats and Republicans share the opinions of those on either end of the political spectrum.